SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 ...
 ````

-3. Switch the browser tab and perform a refresh to see how the UI5 application changed its user interface.
+4. Switch the browser tab and perform a refresh to see how the UI5 application changed its user interface.
 <br>![](images/03_03_0010.png)

 ## Exercise 3.4 - Add Data Binding
-After adding the GridList control, you have to connect the GridList to the sensor data.
+After adding the `sap.f.GridList` control, you have to connect the control to the sensor data.
 Therefore, UI5 provides an mechanism called *Data Binding*.

 1. Open the `Sensors.view.xml` located under `SensorTest/webapp/view`.